nebarnix/bradwii-WL-V262/README.md

-For Mini54ZDE flashtools see https://github.com/veloeb/SWD-Hacking
+Mini54ZDE flashtools are at https://github.com/veloeb/SWD-Hacking
 =======